plande/grand-scheme/README.md

 ## SRFI-1 controversies

-Even the now widely available SRFI-1 library contains some controversial definitions.
+Even the now widely available [SRFI-1](http://srfi.schemers.org/srfi-1/) library contains some controversial definitions.

+### Controversies around `fold`

 For example, it provides a definition of fold, which is essentially broken.
 "Fold" is a general idea,